circleci/circleci-docs/jekyll/_archive/docker.md

 is all maintained in kernel-space.

 User-space is completely unaware that a filesystem is really a copy-on-write filesystem.
-If you were to try to back up docker images you would end up with each layer as an entirely separate complete copy of the layer with all the COW structure sharing lost.
+If you were to try to back up Docker images you would end up with each layer as an entirely separate complete copy of the layer with all the COW structure sharing lost.